-SNAD-III workshop will take place at Caucasian Mountain Observatory of Lomonosov Moscow State University, Russia.
-The Observatory is equipped with a 2.5-m telescope and other facilities.
-The main topic of the workshop is the anomaly detection in the Zwicky Transient Facility catalogues with use of machine learning methods.
+SNAD-III workshop originally was planned to be held at the Caucasian Mountain Observatory of Lomonosov Moscow State University, Russia.
+However, due to COVID-19 it was decided to hold the workshop on-line.
+The main topic of the workshop is the anomaly detection in the Zwicky Transient Facility catalogues with the use of machine learning methods.

 Researcher of Sternberg Astronomical Institute (Moscow).
 The main scientific interests are supernovae of all types.
 However, Type Ia supernovae seems to be the favorite one.
 As a post-doc, Maria spent two years in Clermont-Ferrand, that's why she can easily distinguish 6 semaines Saint-Nectaire from 8 semaines.
 Homepage: https://pruzhinskaya.com

 If you are using Linux, then you already came across Matwey's code.
 You can learn more about Matwey by looking at his GitHub account.

 Python lover.
 Konstantin works as a researcher at Sternberg Astronomical Institute and as an associate professor at Higher School of Economics (Moscow).
 He defended his PhD on Non-stationary processes in astrophysical accretion discs under the supervision of Prof. N.I.
 Shakura.
 Now he is dreaming to study different machine learning methods in astrophysics.
 Konstantin's GitHub.